legendzhouqiang/zbus/Readme.md

 Zbus strives to make Message Queue and Remote Procedure Call fast, light-weighted and easy to build your own elastic and micro-service oriented bus for many different platforms.
 Simply put, ZBUS = MQ + RPC.

-**QQ Discussion: 467741880**
+QQ Discussion: **467741880**
 Star this project if you like zbus:)

 ##1.
 Features

-- Fast Message Queue in persisted mode, capable of Unicast, Multicast and Broadcast messaging modes.
+- Fast Message Queue in persisted mode, capable of Unicast, Multicast and Broadcast messaging models.
 - Language agnostic RPC support out of box.
 - High Availability inside, easy to add more servers.
 - Simple HTTP-alike control protocol(Browser direct control), easy to extend clients.